SOCI Investment Framework

 Vision.
-A world where business, education, health and social services leaders make investment decisions together, helping children and families achieve success in school, work, and life.
+A thriving system of early childhood education that supports children and families to achieve success in school, work, and life.

 First Steps for Success in School, Work, and Life